-Just as restaurants faced immense challenges due to COVID-19, LGBTQ organizations also struggled as they worked to support Chicagoans.
-Check out Eater Chicago’s collection of community spots, rainbow food and cocktails, and delicious ways to raise funds for these vital groups.
+Check out Eater Chicago’s collection of community spots, rainbow food and cocktails, and delicious ways to raise funds for organizations that serve LGBTQ people.